-Since coming to Utah in 2015-16, Petersen has been a part of the staff that has led the Utes to three postseason appearances, two 18-win seasons, a 20-win season and its first AP ranking since 2008.
+Since coming to Utah in 2015-16, Petersen has been a part of the staff that has led the Utes to three postseason appearances, two 18-win seasons, a 20-win season, and its first AP ranking since 2008.

-In his five years at Utah, Petersen has been integral in developing some of the best post players in the Pac-12, including two-time first-team All-Pac-12 selection Megan Huff and three-time All-Pac-12 honoree Emily Potter.
+In his six years at Utah, Petersen has been integral in developing some of the best post players in the Pac-12, including two-time first-team All-Pac-12 selection Megan Huff and three-time All-Pac-12 honoree Emily Potter.

 Huff was drafted in the third round to the WNBA in 2019 to the New York Liberty after making her mark at Utah in her two seasons.
 Huff finished her career ranked in the top-10 all-time at Utah in single-game points, single-season points, single-season scoring, single-season rebounding, career scoring, career rebounding, career three-point percentage and career free throw percentage.